 The old saying that “All politics is local” is especially true when it comes to overcoming poverty and hunger.
 Issues of nutrition, primary education, primary health care, water and sanitation, preserving the environment and ensuring public safety are all local issues.
 Actually getting basic public services to work requires good local government.

-The global quest to cut hunger and poverty in half by 2015 through achieving the UN Millennium Development Goals has largely ignored local government.
-Yet now, as the world community considers how to finish the job of ending poverty in the Post-2015 era, it is beginning to “think local.”
+The global quest to cut hunger and poverty in half by 2015 through achieving the UN Millennium Development Goals largely ignored local government.
+As the world community considers how to finish the job of ending poverty in the Post-2015 era, it is finally “thinking local.”

 More and more countries are seeing the wisdom of decentralization.
 Local control of local programs can be more economical, more flexible in meeting local conditions, more responsive in meeting local needs, and better able to mobilize public support.